Indra333/earthscape/app/README.md

 1.)
 Fork and clone the [Earthscape fork of Chatbot UI](https://github.com/modelearth/earthscape/) to your local desktop.

 2.)
+Confirm your python and conda versions are current.

+	python -V && conda -V

+If older than python 3.12 and conda 23.3, [see our upgrade notes](https://model.earth/io/coders/python/).

+3.)
 You can create a virtual environment using conda to avoid dependencies/version issues on your computer.

 By using conda, no extra env files will reside in your repo.
+Choose y.

 	conda create --name myenv &&
-	conda activate myenv
+	conda activate myenv && conda --v

 Or you can reuse the existing .gitignore: .env\*.local by adding X:

 	python3 -m venv .envX.local &&
 	source .envX.local/bin/activate

-3.)
+4.)
 In the local repo:

 	run npm install &&
 	brew install supabase/tap/supabase

 For Windows [see detailed steps](../)

-4.)
+5.)
 Start Docker on your computer.
 If you don't have Docker on your computer yet, [Install Docker](https://docs.docker.com/get-docker/).

 You should see a whale icon at the top.
 Click to see a green dot to confirm it is running.

 	docker pull supabase/postgres

-5.)
+6.)
 This step takes a while since Docker needs to pull images and create the containers.

 	supabase start &&
 	cp .env.local.example .env.local

-6.)
+7.)
 Run this to get the configuration information needed.

 	supabase status

-7.) run cp .env.local.example .env.local as specified in the readme.
+8.) run cp .env.local.example .env.local as specified in the readme.

 	cp .env.local.example .env.local

-8.)
+9.)
 Open the .env.local file (note it might be a hidden file in the repo).

-9.)
+10.)
 Fill in the the configuration information obtained from step 5.

 NEXT\_PUBLIC\_SUPABASE\_URL
 NEXT\_PUBLIC\_SUPABASE\_ANON\_KEY
 SUPABASE\_SERVICE\_ROLE_KEY

-10.)
+11.)
 Run

 	npm run chat

-11.)
+12.)
 Add some global API Keys in the file: .env.local.example

 NOTE: [Hosted site](https://www.chatbotui.com) seems to only work with a ChatGPT key.